Skip to content

 \[\textsf{Levenshtein}(\texttt{CAKE}, \texttt{ACKE}) = 2\]

-You can test out the Levenshtein distance between two strings through the jellyfish package.
+You can test out the Levenshtein distance as follows:

 2